Rich Mullins: Death and legacy

 On September 19, 1997, Mullins and his friend Mitch McVicker were traveling southbound on I-39 north of Bloomington, Illinois, to a benefit concert at Wichita State University in Kansas, when they lost control of their Jeep.
-Neither occupant was wearing a seat belt and were both ejected from the vehicle.
-Mullins died instantly.
-A semi-trailer truck traveling in the same direction swerved to miss the overturned Jeep, and hit Mullins, who was already deceased.
-McVicker was seriously injured, but survived.
+Both were ejected from the vehicle.
+A semi-trailer truck traveling in the same direction swerved to miss the overturned Jeep and hit Mullins, killing him.
+McVicker was seriously injured but survived.

-Mullins' funeral was open to the public and attracted a large gathering.
+Mullins' open visitation was held at Whitewater Christian Church near Richmond, Indiana and attracted a large gathering.
 He is buried at the Harrison Township cemetery in Hollansburg, Ohio, alongside his brother, who died in infancy, and his parents.

 In 1998, the tribute album Awesome God: A Tribute to Rich Mullins was released, featuring favorite Mullins songs reinterpreted by his Christian music peers.

 Mullins' family founded The Legacy of a Kid Brother of St. Frank to continue his mission to develop programs of art, drama and music camps for Native American youth and provide a traveling music school serving remote areas of the reservations.

-On April 29, 2014, Mullins posthumously was inducted into the Gospel Music Hall of Fame.
+On April 29, 2014, Mullins was posthumously inducted into the Gospel Music Hall of Fame.
 His brother, David, was on hand to accept on behalf of the family.

 Musicians Andrew Peterson, Matt Maher, and activist Shane Claiborne have cited Mullins as influential.
 Claiborne listed Rich Mullins on his list of contemporary Christian saints and martyrs deserving a "feast day" of remembrance.

 Color Green Films, with Kid Brothers of St. Frank Co., developed a full-length feature film, as well as a documentary, based on Mullins' life and legacy.
 The film, Ragamuffin, finished filming in October 2012 and premiered in Wichita, Kansas on January 9, 2014.

 Singer/songwriter John Darnielle of The Mountain Goats, an indie folk band, mentioned his appreciation for Mullins' songs during a difficult time in his life.

-To honor Rich's legacy, InterVarsity Press released the 25th Anniversary Edition of Rich Mullins: An Arrow Pointing to Heaven in 2023.